opencog/atomspace/opencog/query/README.md

 6. A starting point for the search is selected.
 The starting point is usually a constant atom that occurs in one of the clauses.
-Usually, the constant term with the smallest incoming set is selected; this is called the "thinnest term", under the beleif that this will result in the most efficient search.
+Usually, the constant term with the smallest incoming set is selected; this is called the "thinnest term", under the belief that this will result in the most efficient search.
 When there are no constant terms in any of the clauses, different techniques are used to pick a starting location.
 The algorithms for picking the starting points are